 Scholarships may be awarded for a maximum of four years of undergraduate study.
 No application is necessary.
-For a scholarship to be renewed, students must maintain an 80% average in 5.0 Trent University credits each academic year.
+For a scholarship to be renewed, students must maintain an 80% average in 5.0 Trent University credits each academic year, unless approved for a reduced full-time course load.
 Full details are available on the Scholarships page of the Financial Aid web site under Entrance Scholarships.